m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 is maintained.

 If you wanted to split our last example, here's how you could do it!
-First split out the Python rules into a new file, called `python-rules.m6r`:
+First split out the Python rules into a new file, called `python-rules.m6r` and put it in the `metaphor` folder:

 ```metaphor
 # Ensure the AI follows our coding standards.